Upholstery Cleaning Tips

 0 = Clean with cold water because the upholstery is made from organic materials.

 S = Clean with a mild water-free dry-cleaning solvent.
-Use just a little solvent, and make sure you have plenty of ventilation.
+Use a small amount of solvent and ensure adequate ventilation.
 Do not use water or water-based products on this item.

-W = Clean with a water-based product, such as a little foam from a mild detergent or non solvent upholstery shampoo.
+W = Clean with a water-based product, such as a bit of foam from a mild detergent or non-solvent upholstery shampoo.
 Use as little foam and water as possible to do the job; you don't want to get the upholstery too wet.
-Moisture encourages mold, mildew, and bacteria to take up residence.
+Moisture encourages the growth of mold, mildew, and bacteria.

 WS = You can use a water-based dry-cleaning solvent, the foam of a mild detergent, or upholstery shampoo.